Legitimate Super Bowl Betting Sites

 Super Bowl Sportsbook Criterion - Legitimate Or Not Legit?

-Whether its displays at the bottom of each page or can be found in the terms and conditions, all of the sportsbooks we recommend have a license and are regulated by a gambling commission in the jurisdiction where it operates.
+Whether it's displayed at the bottom of each page or can be found in the terms and conditions, all of the sportsbooks we recommend should offer their credentials that prove they are regulated by a gambling commission in the jurisdiction where it operates.

-This is the most important factor for whether a betting site is legit or not because having a license and abiding by regulations means you can dispute any wager that may have been misgraded with the commission.
-If neither is present, then you risk being S.O.L. at the end of the day.
+This is the most important factor for whether a betting site is legit or not because being regulated means you can dispute any wager that may have been misgraded with the commission.
+If neither is present, then you risk being out of luck at the end of the day.

 2. Submit To Third-Party Fairness Checks?